 How can an Occupational Therapist, using the ACDM, assist a Person with a Cognitive Disability and Their Carers?

 Methods of modifying activities are created to design achievable lifestyles where they are happy and occupied.
 The qualities of information that captures their attention is identified and used to enable their best ability to function.
 Compensatory methods are utilised for information that fails to capture their attention and tasks which are too difficult so they and their loved ones don't need to worry.
 Keeping someone happy and occupied doing activities that they value, enjoy and captures their attention, reduces the burden of care on carers.
 Someone is less likely to find themselves in troublesome behaviour when they are positively occupied as opposed to having nothing to do.
 Having something positive to do also improves their quality of life.

 This is a private consultation service located in Sydney, Australia.
-The reports have been used in a medical legal context to assist in deciding what level of support a person requires in order to live in a least restrictive environment.
+The reports have been used in a medico legal context to assist in deciding what level of support a person requires in order to live in a least restrictive environment.
 Please contact Susan Pordage for further details.